-As discussed in greater detail herein, the following 2023 Dutch Neck Planning and Zoning Study has been prepared pursuant to a recommendation of the Township's 2020 Land Use Plan Element of the Master Plan.
-The ultimate goal of this study is two-fold: to recognize and preserve the existing historic and unique development pattern of the Dutch Neck hamlet while also adequately addressing the reasonable expectations of homeowners in regard to modern home improvements.
+The following 2023-2024 Dutch Neck Planning and Zoning Study has been prepared pursuant to a recommendation of the Township's 2020 Land Use Plan Element of the Master Plan.
+The goal of this study is two-fold: to recognize and preserve the existing historic and unique development pattern of the Dutch Neck hamlet while also adequately addressing the reasonable expectations of homeowners in regard to modern home improvements.
 Accordingly, this study offers several zoning recommendations which are summarized as follows.

+Proposed R-20A District Rezoning

-sevei rai zoning recommendations which are summarized as follows.
-Prop osed R-30A District Rezoning Rezone Block 21.23 Lot 1 and Block 21.18 Lot 45 from the R-2 District to the R-30A District.
-Prop osed R-2B District (Proposed New Zoning District) Rezone 17.17 Lot 20, Lot 21, Lot 22, Lot 34, and Lot 46 as well as Block 21.07 Lot 73 from the R-2 District to a new R-2B District.
-Maintain the R-2 District requirements already established for minimum lot area, minimum lot frontage, minimum lot width, minimum rear yard, maximum FAR, maximum improvement coverage, and maximum building height.
-Reduce the front yard setback requirement from 50 feet to approximately 30 feet.
-Reduce the side yard setback from 30 feet to approximately 15 feet.
-Permit accessory dwelling units (ADUs).
-Prop osed Dutch Neck Hamlet District (Proposed New Zoning District Establish a new Dutch Neck Hamlet District for the core of Dutch Neck.
-Develop bulk standards which more accurately reflect the existing redevelopment development pattern of the area.
-Allow for a greater permitted maximum FAR and improvement coverage for existing dwellings.
-Establish pre-existing two-family dwellings as a permitted use.
-Develop design standards to reflect the historic nature of the area.
-Establish houses of worship as a permitted use.
-Establish public and private schools and facilities owned by the West Windsor-Plainsboro Board of Education as a permitted use.
-Establish public and semi-public service facilities as a permitted use.
-Encourage additional buffering at the Board of Education Transportation Building.
-Establish a small-lot cluster development as an alternative use for Windsor Chapel.
-Sum mary of Recommendations Parana Plack 24 Lat 95 from the D. 2 Dietrict to the D. 20 Dietrict
+□ Rezone the following properties from the R-2 District to the R- $\frac{23}{2}$ OA District: ID #26 and #27.

+Proposed R-2B District (Proposed New Zoning District)

+- □ Rezone the following properties from the R-2 District to a new R-2B District: ID #21, #22, #23, #24, #25, and #28. - □ Maintain the R-2 District requirements already established for minimum lot area, minimum lot frontage, minimum lot width, minimum rear yard, maximum FAR, maximum improvement coverage, and maximum building height. - □ Reduce the front yard setback requirement from 50 feet to approximately 30 feet. - □ Reduce the side yard setback from 30 feet to approximately 15 feet. - Evaluate the propriety of permitting accessory dwelling units (ADUs).
+Establish pre-existing accessory apartments as a permitted use.
+It is not recommended that accessory apartments be established as a permitted use in the remainder of the proposed district at this time.

+Proposed Dutch Neck Hamlet District (Proposed New Zoning District

+- □ Establish a new Dutch Neck Hamlet District for the core of Dutch Neck. - □ Develop bulk standards which more accurately reflect the existing redevelopment development pattern of the area. - □ Consider allowing for greater design flexibility to encourage property owners to retain their existing historic dwellings. - □ Establish pre-existing two-family dwellings as a permitted use. - Develop design standards to reflect the historic nature of the area. - Establish houses of worship as a permitted use. - □ Establish public and private schools and facilities owned by the West Windsor-Plainsboro Board of Education as a permitted use. - □ Establish public and semi-public service facilities as a permitted use. - □ Encourage additional buffering at the Board of Education Transportation Building. - □ Consider traffic calming measures at the intersection of Village Road West, Village Road East, and South Mill Road. - Encourage additional buffering and/or fencing between residential and nonresidential permitted and conditional uses. - Evaluate the propriety of a small-lot cluster development for family or age-restricted housing as an alternative development option for Windsor Chapel.

+Proposed R-30 District Rezoning

+- □ Rezone Block 24 Lot 85 from the R-2 District to the R-30 District. - □ Establish pre-existing two-family dwellings as a permitted use.